ricetuan/GameDesignDocument/reportPage7-21.md

 ##Daily Report
 ###Mon
-- Liked
+- Liked - cocos2d multi device solution
-- Learned
+- Learned - cocos multi device solution
-- Lacked
+- Lacked - Ideas of game logic design
-- Longed for
+- Longed for - some animation effect to make game more enjoyable

 ###Tue
-- Liked
+- Liked - out side Event bouced ball
-- Learned
+- Learned - bacis Game Layer design and some definition of cocos2d
-- Lacked
+- Lacked - Ideas of polishing game
-- Longed for
+- Longed for -  some animation effect to make game more enjoyable

 ###Wed
 - Liked